sharoika/Capstone/_documentation/securityConsiderations.md

 - **JWT Implementation**: Our application uses JSON Web Tokens (JWT) for stateless authentication.
 - **Token Expiration**: All tokens have a defined expiration time to limit the window of opportunity for attacks.
-- **Secure Storage**: Tokens are stored in HTTP-only cookies to prevent access via JavaScript, mitigating XSS attacks.
-- **CSRF Protection**: Implemented to prevent Cross-Site Request Forgery attacks when using cookies.
 - **Token Revocation**: Mechanisms are in place to invalidate tokens when users log out or change passwords.

 ## MongoDB Security

 - **Authentication**: MongoDB instances require authentication with strong username/password combinations.
 - **Role-Based Access Control**: Users are assigned specific roles with least privilege principles.
-- **Network Isolation**: MongoDB is deployed within a private network, not exposed to public internet.
 - **TLS/SSL**: All connections to MongoDB use TLS/SSL encryption to secure data in transit.
 - **Data Encryption**: Sensitive data fields are encrypted at rest within MongoDB collections.
 - **Regular Updates**: Database servers are kept updated with the latest security patches.